-Qualitative analysis of social media is widely regarded to matter the most, but quantitative analysis seems to be gaining a great deal of attention now, too, especially with the rise of new social metrics tools.
+Qualitative analysis of social media is widely regarded to matter the most, but quantitative analysis seems to be gaining a great deal of attention, too, especially with the rise of new social metrics tools.
 The exploding popularity of social media has occasioned a virtual tsunami of data about people's online behavior, prompting software vendors to rush in and create new tools to help businesses and individuals measure various data points.
 The ultimate goal, of course, is to make sense of the data; hence the ability to perform qualitative analysis is crucial in implementing social media.

-Collecting Social Media Analytics Data
+Collecting Social Media Data

 The answers to those and related questions vary greatly depending on the business objectives a company is seeking.
 Some companies might be using social media primarily to market their products and services, while others may use social networks mainly to serve their existing customers.
 Still others may want to simply monitor competitors and trends in their industry.

-Rise of Social Analytics Tools
+Rise of Analytics Tools